iWriteGigs

 D located in the cytosol of the leukocytes.

-E found on thesurface of erythrocytes.
+E located on thesurface of the leukocytes.

 Question #21